tayganr/purviewcli/README.md

 ```

 ## Configuration
-You will need the following pieces of information to initialise the configuration file:
+You will need the following to initialise the configuration file:
 * Client ID *(aka Application ID)*
 * Client Secret
 * Tenant ID *(aka Directory ID)*